mklabs/make/readme.md

 - Implement [pattern rules](https://www.gnu.org/software/make/manual/html_node/Pattern-Intro.html#Pattern-Intro)
 - Implement [automatic variables](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables)
 - Implement mtime check (a target needs to be rebuilt if it does not exist of if it's older than any of the prerequities)

+## bake init

+Basic scaffolding command

+Its purpose is to init a project Makefile with sensible defaults for various development needs.

+The default list of templates should be configurable.
+Adding new ones or overriding existing ones should be a simple process.

+Looking in

+- ~/.config/bake/templates
+- ~/.bake/templates

+Where the templates directories have the following structure:

+  templates/
+    ├── es6
+    │   ├── .babelrc
+    │   ├── .eslintrc
+    │   ├── Makefile
+    │   ├── package.json
+    │   └── .travis.yml
+    └── frontend
+        ├── Makefile
+        ├── package.json
+        └── webpack.config.js

+The subdirectory name is the template name (invoked with bake init <name>).

+If no name is defined, it defaults to "default"

+Files

+- Makefile     - Is the template Makefile to use
+- package.json - JSON file to merge with project's package.json (usually to include devDependencies)
+- *            - Every other top level files is copied to destination

+Every JSON files generated is merged with existing files. `.eslintrc` and `.babelrc` are handled as JSON files.

+Other existing files are skipped.

+The package.json file can have a "bake" field (removed when merged with package.json), with the following properties:

+- "scripts"          - Similar to npm scripts, a list of hooks for bake to invoke
+- "scripts.start"    - Executed when the generation process starts
+- "scripts.install"  - Executed when the template has been generated

+These hooks can be used to further customize the template generation (like running `npm install` in "scripts.install")

+See [the default template](./templates/default) for more information.

 ### Makefiles goodness